JackRobinsonIW/How-to-React-becoming-a-god/advancedTopics/README.md

 shouldComponentUpdate(nextProps, nextState)
 ```

-  - Again only Class based Components
+  - For components which extend `React.Component`
   - Invoked before `render` in the components lifecycle
   - Returns `true` by default
   - Compare `this.props` against `nextProps` and/or `this.state` against `nextState`